SSRM Investors Have Opportunity to Lead SSR Mining Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 9, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SSR Mining Inc. ("SSR Mining" or the "Company") (NASDAQ: SSRM).
+BENSALEM, Pa., April 15, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SSR Mining Inc. ("SSR Mining" or the "Company") (NASDAQ: SSRM).

 Class Period: February 23, 2022 – February 27, 2024